 Find advice and resources about finding an outside carer HERE.

 Mary Tilki looks at the question, is there something different about Irish people with dementia?

 WHAT DOES THE CUIMHNE CARERS PROJECT DO?

 The Cuimhne Carers Project aims to provide information about dementia, especially how it is experienced by the person concerned.
 It will provide resources that carers can use to stimulate or calm their loved one, for reminiscence purposes or to provide enjoyment tailored as much as possible to the needs of Irish people.
-The project provides a series of live webinars aimed at equipping carers with practical and communication skills, ways of avoiding behavioural problems, diffusing and dealing with anger and minimising distress.
+The project provides a series of webinars aimed at equipping carers with practical and communication skills, ways of avoiding behavioural problems, diffusing and dealing with anger and minimising distress.